Anmoljain2005/DeCentrix-Connect/README.md

 # DeCentrix P2P Chat Application

 A peer-to-peer chat application built with Python that enables direct communication between multiple users across a network.
 The application supports both local testing with multiple terminals and deployment across different computers on a network.
+The application also handles the bonus question effectively.

 ## Features